 Mark Gilbert is the Medical Director of Clinical Prevention Services at BCCDC.
 He is also an Associate Professor in the UBC School of Population & Public Health.
 He holds an Applied Public Health Chair related to improving STBBI testing systems.

 Dr. Gilbert's research interests include:

-- development, implementation, evaluation and scale-up of innovative sexual health programs, with a focus on virtual public health programs
+- Development, implementation, evaluation and scale-up of innovative sexual health programs, with a focus on STBBI testing and digital public health programs

 - Gender and sexual minority sexual health, and